FORBOW

 Anna Nazarova

-youth assessor & Brain imaging facilitator
+Youth assessor & Brain imaging facilitator

 In 2018 I graduated cum laude from Leiden University in the Netherlands with my Bachelor of Science degree in Psychology.